defenseunicorns/compliance-auditor/NOTES.md

   - Meaning `[]unstructured.Unstructured` -> `map[string]interface{}`
   - Notice how this is now a collection of objects unlike previously
 - The OPA provider then validates each item in the array against the rego policy

+## How does this work?
+- We need the ability to group resources into a collection
+  - Create a `resource` type
+    - Each resource will contain some identifier and an array of resourcerules

+-